Zulia: Lake Maracaibo Depression

 The tectonic fossa is a result of orogenesis directly related to the uplift of the Perijá and Andean mountain ranges during the Tertiary period (late Eocene and Oligo-Miocene), as well as the uplift of the Falcón mountain ranges (Oligo-Miocene).
-This basin occupies approximately 12,870 km² of surface area.
+This basin occupies approximately 12,870 km^{2} of surface area.

 Alluvial plains

 This type of landscape is formed by the deposition of sediments from rivers along the western and eastern margins of the state of Zulia, specifically in the lower courses of the Limón, Guasare, Cachirí, and Socuy rivers (municipalities of Mara Jesús Enrique Lossada) and the Palmar, San Juan, and Apón rivers (municipalities of Rosario de Perijá, Machiques de Perijá, and La Cañada de Urdaneta) in the western alluvial plains.

 In the eastern alluvial plains (municipalities of Miranda, Cabimas, Santa Rita, and Lagunillas), the plains are formed by sediments from the Araure, Mene, Ulé, Tamare, Pueblo Viejo, Machango, and Misoa rivers.

 These plains are flat, of recent geological origin, and low in elevation, generally ranging from 50 to 100 meters above sea level.